-- Pulse the flour, sugar, baking powder, and salt in food processor until combined, about 5 pulses.
-Add butter and pulse until fully incorporated and mixture looks like very fine crumbs with no visible butter, about 20 pulses.
+- Pulse the flour, sugar, baking powder, and salt in a food processor until combined, about 5 pulses.
+Add butter and pulse until fully incorporated and the mixture looks like very fine crumbs with no visible butter, about 20 pulses.

-- Brush tops of scones with reserved milk mixture.
-Reduce oven temperature to 425 degrees and bake scones until risen and golden brown, 10 to 12 minutes, rotating sheet halfway through baking.
+- Brush the tops of the scones with the reserved milk mixture.
+Reduce the oven temperature to 425F and bake the scones until risen and golden brown, 10 to 12 minutes, rotating the sheet halfway through baking.

 - Transfer the scones to a wire cooling rack and let cool for at least 10 minutes.
 Serve scones warm or at room temperature.